winston-li/k8s-spark/README.md

 -----
 ##### TODO:
 * Kubernetes 1.0.x doesn't support emptyDir volumes for containers running as non-root (it's commit in master branch, not v1.0.0 branch, refer to https://github.com/kubernetes/kubernetes/pull/9384 & https://github.com/kubernetes/kubernetes/issues/12627).
 Use root rather than spark user instead at this moment.
-* Worker reports all CPU/RAM resources of the host to Master, rather than limitation set in Pod spec.
+* Workers report all CPU/RAM resources of the host to Master, rather than limitation specified in Pod spec.
 * Vulcand quick routing rules:

         (1) make DNS Server dispatch to Vulcand for those with domain name "k8s" (2) pattern matching spark-[ip*].[namespace].k8s, route to embedded ip (3) pattern matching spark-master.[namespace].k8s, route to spark-master service's ip (try to automate the mapping of spark-master's service ip, which may change once restart)
 * Master HA version verified

 [vd]: https://github.com/mailgun/vulcand